Compare · 5 min read

 Already have a CubiCasa or GetFloorPlan export?

-Upload it to PlanSnapper to calculate verified ANSI-compliant GLA in under 2 minutes.
+Upload it to PlanSnapper to calculate verified ANSI-compliant GLA in minutes.

 - How to get square footage from a CubiCasa floor plan